 Modern consumers want to see genuine brands that stand up for their values and beliefs.
-The stronger your organizational mantras, the easier it will be to position your marketing and grow a tribe of advocates.

 Diversity may be one of Pepsi’s touted tenets, but that didn’t keep the corporation out of hot water in 2017.
 Its Kendall Jenner #Resistance-style advertisement turned in a tone-deaf performance, leaving Pepsi reeling under a barrage of social media attacks.